 - Not available Monday

-- Add a visit to Santa Croce Church or Santa Maria Novella Church (1 hour)
+- Add/substitute a visit to Santa Croce Church or Santa Maria Novella Church (1 hour)

-- Add a visit to the Palazzo Vecchio (1 hour)
+- Add/substitute a visit to the Palazzo Vecchio (1 hour)

-From the David to the Duomo, Florence’s city center is a Renaissance wonderland and we’ll start getting into the remarkable history of the city and her artists.
+From the David to the Duomo, Florence’s city center is an open air museum, a testament to the remarkable history of the city and her artists.
 Whether it’s your first time to the city or you’re a regular visitor, we’ll adapt to your needs and interests, focusing on highlights or off the beaten track treasures.

 Skip the line at the Accademia to see one of the most famous statues in the world: Michelangelo’s David.
 The political history of Florence and the individual personality of Michelangelo himself are both on display in this statue that has embodied the soul of the city for centuries.